 Ultimaker S3 – Best 3D Printer For Architects Overall

-- Can print two materials in one job
+Can print two materials in one job with the dual extruder (or two colors of the same filament material)

 It is easy to see why the Ultimaker S3 is often considered the ultimate 3D printer for architects.